sedoobitto/sedoobitto/README.md

 ---

-## 🌷> "The horizon belongs to those who keep riding toward it 🐎✨"
+## ✨🐎 "The horizon belongs to those who keep riding toward it" 🐎✨

 <p align="center">
 ✨ Thanks for stopping by.
 Happy coding! 🐎💻